The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 This intimate casa-style hotel is everything you need at an amazing price.
 It’s clean, bright, airy and even has a pool!
 You may use the kitchen and a BBQ outside as well to keep costs down.
 The decor inside the hotel is lovely and the staff are exceptional.
 But the best part?
 It’s just a few steps away from the beach!

-Renting out condos is the way to go in Playa del Carmen, and this one has it all!
+A stylish accommodation is the way to go in Playa del Carmen, and this one has it all!
 Complete with a big, spacious pool and is also only a few minutes walk from the beach, 5th Avenue, and all the bustling bars and restaurants.
-It has parking onsite, free wifi throughout and a kitchen to use.
-Oh and the price includes a really good free breakfast.
+It has a lush garden, comfortable and cozy rooms, and an unique design never seen anywhere else!

 How Often do I Update the Prices of Cenotes?